tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 accept connections even when all the connection slots are full, provided that the peer in the other side of the new connection is better-ranked than a peer that is occupying a connection slot.
-A connection slot can therefore be upgraded, meaning that the lower-ranked peer occupying this connection slot will be replaced by a higher-ranked peer.
+A slot can therefore be upgraded, meaning that the lower-ranked peer occupying the slot will be replaced by a higher-ranked peer.

 The upgrading of connection slots is determined by the `MaxConnectedUpgrade` parameter, which defines the number of connections that the peer manager can